 This pin enables and disables the DCM converter; when held low the unit will be disabled.
 It is referenced to the -IN pin of the converter.
-The EN pin has an internal pull-up to V{CC} through a 10 kΩ resistor.
+The EN pin has an internal pull-up to $V{CC}$ through a 10 k $\Omega$ resistor.

 - Output enable: When EN is allowed to pull up above the enable threshold, the module will be enabled.
-If leaving EN floating, it is pulled up to V{CC} and the module will be enabled. - Output disable: EN may be pulled down externally in order to disable the module. - EN is an input only, it does not pull low in the event of a fault. - The EN pins of multiple units should be driven high concurrently to permit the array to start in to maximum rated load.
-However, the direct interconnection of multiple EN pins requires additional considerations, as discussed in the section on Array Operation.
+If leaving EN floating, it is pulled up to $V{CC}$ and the module will be enabled. - Output disable: EN may be pulled down externally in order to disable the module. - EN is an input only, it does not pull low in the event of a fault.